UCDavisLibrary/ava/digitizing_ava_boundaries.md

 9. Navigate to the folder where you saved the file.
 Right click the file and select “Extract All”.
 Browse to the folder you would like to unzip the folder to, then click the “Extract” button.
 The new unzipped folder should contain 4 files.
 10. Repeat all the substeps for Step 2 for each of the Approved Maps needed for your AVA before you move on to the digitizing process in Step 3.

+The AVA Project team has made a [Video](https://drive.google.com/open?id=0B9xw97DGLpqAVEpYTzhfWm00TTg) of the process of downloading the Approved Maps.

 ## Get the most recent project files from GitHub
 We’ll describe how to do this with the GitHub for Desktop tool, but you may use the tool of your choice.
 We’ll also assume you’ve already set up your GitHub account and the GitHub for Desktop program.: